MandarBapat/CSES-Solutions/String algorithms/README.md

 2. **KMP algorithm**

-     Same as Z algorithm.
+     Serves the same purpose as the Z algorithm.
 But can be preferred over Z in some questions.

 3. **Concatenation**